Rick's Free Auto Repair Advice

 Start stop starters are gear reduction starters

-Start stop starters are designed with gear reduction
+Start stop starters are designed with a gear reduction system,

 gear reduction start stop starter